danvanbg/plugin.program.tvbgpvr.backend/README.md

 This is for Kodi versions 20 and above, without using xbmc.python

+1. To install the script.module.garepobg dependency, download the ZIP file from https://github.com/atanas-vladimirov/script.module.garepobg.
-1. Manually by downloading the zip
+2. Manually install by downloading the zip plugin.program.tvbgpvr.backend
-2. Go to addon's settings and add your MAC address
+3. Go to addon's settings and add your MAC address
-3. Go to Kodi PVR addons and enble Simple IPTV PVR
+4. Go to Kodi PVR addons and enble Simple IPTV PVR
-4. Go to Simple IPTV PVR settings and:
+5. Go to Simple IPTV PVR settings and:

   a) Set playlist path: